lrlna/personal-goals/Readme.md

 This repo is to help organize projects and learning objectives I plan to work on in the next while.

+If you are reading this and thinking "Hmmm, there is this cool book/article/video you should read", please submit an issue <3.

 ##### Nov 2 - Nov 8:
 - [ ] Finish _JavaScript the Good Parts_